Iiridayn/image-saver/extension/README.md

 TODO: allow setting the default content rating
 TODO: content rating for blood/gore as well, as DA has... though _almost_ never used for that... - maybe "squeamishness"?
 Ie, pimple popping videos :P.

+TODO: add note crediting icon from feathericons.com in repository
+TODO: check if file already downloaded locally - search?

+TODO: config screen - set server.
+On server, maybe use file:///... urls for display??
+Default to that w/a fallback to leeching, then to linking?

+TODO: site support: should have a flag for sites which have a general content warning to prevent deep-linking bypassing that.

 /**
  * FIXME: generic handler needs to be able to change which image, for subsequent calls!!
  *